yetanotherion/ml2mxml/README.md

 % omake test
 ```

-* To generate the xmls of the examples:
+* To generate the xml of the example:

 ```shell
 % omake ex